svkucheryavski/pcv/MATLAB/README.md

 Next two parameters with logical values define if the predictors must be mean centered and/or standardized.
 By default `Center` is set to `true` and `Scale` is set to  `false` as in the examples above.
 Regardless which settings you use, the resulted PV-set will be in original units (uncentered and unstandardized), so you can compare it directly with calibration set.

 Finally, the last parameter defines how to split the rows of the training set.
-The split is similar to cross-validation splits, as PCV is based on cross-validation.
+The split is similar to cross-validation splits, as PCV is based on cross-validation resampling.
 This parameter can have the following values:

-* A number (e.g. `4`).
-In this case this number specifies number of segments for random splits, except `1` which is a special case for leave-one-out (full cross-validation).

 * A cell array with 2 values: `{"name", nseg}`.
 In this case `"name"` defines the way to make the split, you can select one of the following: `"loo"` for leave-one-out, `"rand"` for random splits or `"ven"` for Venetian blinds (systematic) splits.
 The second parameter, `nseg`, is a number of segments for splitting the rows into.